Best Audiobook Services

 Some of the sites let you listen directly on your computer, which is nice if you’re trying to save the battery on your device.
 These services also make it easy to sync up your accounts so you can use different platforms to listen to content without having to search for your spot in your audio book when you switch devices.

 All the sites have a product page for each of the books in their store or library.
 This page has details about the book, including information about the author, narrator and audio length.
 The most helpful sites also offer recommendations on these pages for other books you may be interested in to save you time as you browse for something new to listen to.

 Help & Support

-In case you accidentally add the wrong book to your library, I tested how easy it is to return your purchase.
-I also looked at each site’s customer service offerings and found that the best ones have multiple ways to contact representatives, such as by email, phone and live chat, and had quick response times on their messaging systems.
+In case you accidentally add the wrong book to your library, we tested how easy it is to return your purchase.
+We also looked at each site’s customer service offerings and found that the best ones have multiple ways to contact representatives, such as by email, phone and live chat, and had quick response times on their messaging systems.

 Free Audio Books Buying Guide: